Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/brazil-as-the-empirical-center-of-signwriting/essay.md

 That does not make the study a population-level outcome result.

-It does provide something this evidence lane needs: documented reader-centered evidence, including questions of linguistic comfort, identification, perceived comprehension, and obstacles to adherence.
+It does provide something this evidence series needs: documented reader-centered evidence, including questions of linguistic comfort, identification, perceived comprehension, and obstacles to adherence.

 The strongest use of this source is modest: